 a) no acknowledgement by DSC from a coast station has been observed; and

-b) no other communication by radiotelephony or narrow-band direct-printing telegraphy to or from the vessel in distress has been observed; and
+b) no other communication by radiotelephony to or from the vessel in distress has been observed; and

 c) at least five minutes have elapsed and the distress alert by DSC has been repeated (see No. 32.21A.1).
-(WRC-07)
+(WRC-23)